SAP, Appeals, and FAQs

 Freeze Dates

 The financial aid freeze date is the day that the WCJC Financial Aid Office will review enrollment for all students receiving financial aid.
-The number of eligible registered hours a student is registered for on the freeze date will determine the financial aid award for that semester.
+The number of eligible registered hours a student is registered for on the freeze date will determine the financial aid amount for that semester.
 Increasing enrollment after the freeze date will not increase the aid amount.
+Financial aid freeze dates can be found in the WCJC College Catalog.

 Paper sign

-Need to Make an Appeal?
+Need to Submit an Online Appeal?

 Informational Videos